Azie88/Docker-web-app/README.md

 4. Access the Application: Open your web browser and go to http://localhost:800 to view your PHP login form.

+- You can run PHP scripts on your local machine.
+Find out more in this [tutorial] (https://www.geeksforgeeks.org/how-to-run-php-programs/)

 ## Contributing

 If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request.